open-rpc/spec/README.md

 Regular expressions within the OpenRPC specification and tooling is RECOMMENDED to be a [Perl Compatible Regular Expressions](https://www.pcre.org/).
 That being said, tooling implementers SHOULD adhere to [ECMA-262 6th Edition Regular Expressions](https://www.ecma-international.org/ecma-262/6.0/#sec-regexp-regular-expression-objects).

+## Official OpenRPC Tooling

+Tooling that is built, maintained and documented by the OpenRPC organization.
+It is meant to be used as a functional reference implementation of the Specification.
+Users of the OpenRPC Specification are encouraged to create versions of the tooling as their own organization/projects.

 # Versions

 The OpenRPC Specification is versioned using [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).